msoicher/memory-game/README.md

 # Memory Game

-This project is a very basic memory game I built just for fun, and to keep my React skills in shape.
+This project is a very basic memory game I built for fun.

 ## How to Run